 What do they think is missing from your current training offerings?
 What do they think is working really well?
 What situations or conversations did they feel ill-equipped to handle?
 What templates or resources do they wish they had access to?

 Four out of five employees have ideas to improve the business they work for, but one in three feel their ideas are ignored.
-Giving them an opportunity to candidly share their opinions and suggestions will give you some valuable insight you can use to improve your training programs—or even offer completely new ones.
+Giving them an opportunity to share their opinions and suggestions candidly will give you some valuable insight you can use to improve your training programs—or even offer completely new ones.
+The GoSkills course builder has an optional learner feedback form that's fully customizable for exactly this reason.

 Customer service (training) matters